DarrenJParker/montana_sex-specific_responses_to_cold/data/phenotypic/README_Ctmin_data.txt

 # Cold_treatment = temperature (celsius) flies were maintained at
 # Ctmin = the temperature (celsius) at which flies lose neuromuscular function
 # weight_mg = weight of flies (mg)
+# Batch = batch fly was measured in